Travel Stories & Cats!

 One of the highlights of our trip was getting to go on a Creepy Crawl Haunted Pub Tour.
 We started our tour at Six Pence Pub before heading to the very haunted Sorrel-Weed House.
 We grabbed another drink at the 17 Hundred 90 Inn, and visited the Colonial Park Cemetery at night.
 We also stopped by the Marshall House & heard a modern ghost story of a SCAD student who fell to his death tagging a building.

-For our last day, our friends had to head back home so Chris and I were on our own.
-We decided to sleep in and head out to brunch at Treylor Park.
-We opted to enjoy the nice weather sitting out on the patio.
+For our last day, I decided to sleep in and head out to brunch at Treylor Park.
+I opted to enjoy the nice weather sitting out on the patio.
 The Treylor Park Nachos Grande is a huge plate of waffle fries dressed up like nachos.
 They are absolutely delicious, and hit the spot the morning after a pub crawl.

 For food we got the Treylor Park Nachos Grande, which is a huge plate of waffle fries dressed up like nachos.
 They are absolutely delicious, and hit the spot the morning after a pub crawl.